MalloryMable/nand2tetris/projects/06/README.md

 NOTES TO MALLORY:
-There is a lot of duplicated work in the parser, perhaps tag each line after sanitization rather than tagging when advance is called.
-Also there has to be a more efficient way of storing this data than in an arraylist.
-Also maybe add the option to name an output file/directory
+Maybe add the option to name an output file/directory